News & Events

 Dear Friends and Neighbors, When we talk about the work we do at Weavers Way Community Programs (WWCP), we often highlight the quantifiable results of our work: • 1,219 pounds of produce grown and donated to Stenton Family Manor, • 382 students who visited our Children’s Garden at Awbury Arboretum this season, • 18 students with autism and intellectual disabilities who work with our farm educator twice weekly in our newest program at MLK High School.
 What we rarely do is introduce you to the bright and inquisitive students in WWCP’s programs who inspire us every day.
 In this letter, I’d like to introduce you to one young man – Isaiah – one of more than 1,100 students WWCP serves each year.

-Check out our weekly Local Monday afternoon showcase of the locally made bounty of our area.
+Check out our weekly Local Monday showcases of the bounty of our area.
 Taste samples, meet vendors and save on great products that are made within 150 miles of Philadelphia.

 Want backyard chickens back in Philadelphia?
 Join Philadelphia Backyard Chickens on Facebook, and squawk to your City Councilperson!